eagle-io/docs/source/topics/workspaces_menu/index.rst

 The Node will be selected and you can type in a new name and press enter/return or click anywhere outside the Node to apply.

 .. note::
 	Nodes must be uniquely named within the current container Node.
-Restricted characters include forward slash '/' and underscore '_'
+Restricted characters include forward slash '/' and underscore '_'.

 Delete
 ------
-|icon-remove| Permanently delete a Node using the Context Menu or press the *delete* key after selecting a Node.
+|icon-remove| Permanently delete a Node using the Context menu or press the *delete* key after selecting the Node.
 A confirmation message will be displayed.

 .. image:: workspaces_menu_delete.png
 	:scale: 50 %